Adam Neylon

-Adam Neylon (born December 30, 1984) is an American small business owner and Republican politician from Waukesha County, Wisconsin.
+Adam Thomas Neylon (born December 30, 1984) is an American small business owner and Republican politician from Waukesha County, Wisconsin.
 He is a member of the Wisconsin State Assembly, representing Wisconsin's 15th Assembly district since 2025; he previously represented the 98th Assembly district from 2013 to 2025.

-Background
+Earlier in his career, he served as a legislative staffer for U.S. representative Jim Sensenbrenner.
+Neylon's birth name was Adam Thomas Baumann-Neylon, but switched to utilizing the abbreviated name as an adult.

+Early life and education

 Neylon was born in Elgin, Illinois, and raised in West Dundee, Illinois.
 He attended and graduated from Harry D. Jacobs High School in Algonquin, Illinois.
-After high school, he attended Carroll University and graduated with a degree in political science in 2008.
+After high school, he attended Carroll University, in Waukesha, Wisconsin, and graduated with a degree in political science in 2008.
 At Carroll, he played second base on the baseball team.

-After college, Neylon entered into Wisconsin politics by serving as a member of The Sensenbrenner Committee Primary Campaign Staff (2008), as an Absentee Ballot Director for the Republican National Committee (2008), as a Congressional Staff member for the Office of Congressman Jim Sensenbrenner (2008-2010), as the Waukesha County Field Director for the Republican Party of Wisconsin (2010), and as a Policy Advisor for the Wisconsin State Assembly (2011-2012).
+Early political career

+While in college, Neylon became involved in politics with the Republican Party of Wisconsin as a youth organizer for Waukesha County.
+In January 2008, he was also hired as a district office staff assistant for U.S. representative Jim Sensenbrenner.
+Neylon decided to remain in the Waukesha area after earning his bachelor's degree in 2008, and remained on Sensenbrenner's staff until the summer of 2010.

 In 2010, Neylon opened his own commercial window cleaning company.
-On April 2, 2013, in a special election, Neylon was elected to the Wisconsin State Assembly's 98th District as a Republican from Waukesha County, Wisconsin.
-In 2014 and 2016, Neylon ran for re-election and won.

-Neylon lives in Pewaukee, Wisconsin with his wife Hannah and their daughter Elizabeth Grace and son Thomas Robert.
+That fall, he was also hired by the Republican Party of Wisconsin to work as field director for Waukesha County in the 2010 election campaign.
+After the 2010 election, Neylon was hired as a legislative aide to state representative Bill Kramer, and worked as a policy assistant on the Republican Assembly majority leadership staff.